markrebec/zuul/README.md

 The extra field names are optional and are only parsed if you're creating the model for the first time.
 Only the name of the model is required.

-The above will create a standard migration at `/db/migrate/TIMESTAMP_create_users.rb` if the model did not exist (since no extra fields are required on a subject model) and will create the model itself in `/app/models/user.rb` if it does not exist.
-It will also add the default `acts_as_authorization_subject` configuration to the model.
-Using the above example to create a new `User` model, the generated model looks like below. *Note: Saying "no extra fields are required" is not entirely accurate.
-An integer primary key **is** required for all subjects.*
+The above will create a standard migration at `/db/migrate/TIMESTAMP_create_users.rb` if the model did not exist and will create the model itself in `/app/models/user.rb` if it does not exist.
+It will then add the default `acts_as_authorization_subject` configuration to the model.
+Using the above example to create a new `User` model, the generated model looks like below.

     class User < ActiveRecord::Base
       # Setup authorization for your subject model